bschifferer/CabX/README.md

 If you downloaded Xcode, you can choose to display the app on the Xcode Simulator by pressing `i` in the Terminal.

 How to Use
 -------

 ### Login/Sign up
 If you're a new user, you have to sign up for an account.
-Click the "sign up" button and input a valid email address as well as matching passwords in the password fields.
+Click the ``sign up`` button and input a valid email address as well as matching passwords in the password fields.
 Once you sign up, you'll receive an email at the provided email address with a verification link.
 Your account will be valid and you will be able to access the CabX app after you click on the link.

 Existing users can login with their email and password to access the app.

 ### Forgot Your Password?
-If you forgot your password, simply click on the "forgot my password" button and input the email address associated with your account.
+If you forgot your password, simply click on the ``forgot my password`` button and input the email address associated with your account.
 We will email you a reset link where you can reset your password.

 ### Find Rides
 Input your starting point and destination addresses into the input area on the top of the app.
 Once you select the correct address, click the search button (magnifying glass icon) to get a list of available ride-hailing services.